 Walking is good for the environment

 Looking for ways to get out and walk your way to a healthier life?
-Health & Wellbeing Queensland supports the 10,000 Steps project in conjunction with Central Queensland University.
-The project aims to increase the day-to-day activity of Australians by encouraging the use of step-counting pedometers or activity trackers to accumulate “incidental” physical activity as part of everyday living.
-10,000 Steps initiative includes a supporting program, free resources and information.
-More information is available on their website.
+Health & Wellbeing Queensland supports 10,000 Steps in conjunction with Central Queensland University.
+10,000 Steps aims to increase the day-to-day activity of Australians by encouraging the use of step-counting pedometers or activity trackers to accumulate ‘incidental’ physical activity as part of everyday living.
+10,000 Steps initiative includes a supporting program and free resources.
+More information is available on the 1`0,000 Steps website.